 Bringing the Donuts vs Ruthless Management of Time

 Ken Norton, famous GV Partner, Product Manager and newsletter author, says the product manager must do whatever it takes to help the team ship the product.
 This might mean taking notes at a meeting, testing the product, messing with Hangouts and the projector for 15 minutes so that the meeting can start, or it might mean bringing donuts for the team.
 The product manager might be the “CEO” of the product but they are also the janitor (no offense to janitors).
 No task should be below the product manager.
 “How can I help?” should be coming out of the PM’s mouth all the time.

 If you’ve read this far, you can see that product managers have a lot to do.
 As much as they need to be willing to whatever it takes to help the team, they also need to be able to say no. For example, I had a kick-ass product manager on my team who embodied everything I mentioned above.
 And, therefore, everyone liked and respected him.
 He literally brought donuts.
 Often.
 When performance review time came around he would get asked to write 15 peer reviews.
 He is not one to take short cuts and he would invest a lot of time and energy into these.
 They were quality, but it was locking him up for a week or two.
 As we talked through the problem, he came to the realization that he needs to say no more often.
 He needs to focus his time on the highest leverage activities he can take.
 Product managers must wisely choose how they spend their time.
 Get good at saying “no.”

 Fire and Ice

 There are a lot of other skills that are important in product management.
 However, most of those are more straightforward.
 They may be difficult and hard, but can be learned for those willing to put in the time.
-What takes talent and is harder to learn is how to balance the sharply bipolar abilities and understanding when is the right time and context to engage them.
+What takes talent and is harder to learn is how to balance the sharply opposite abilities and understanding when is the right time and context to engage them.
 A great product manager needs to possess both fire and ice as well as the wisdom to know when best to use them.